flowg/muse.js/libraries/mneme/README.md

 Memory is therefore recognized as necessary for the learning and mastering of all Arts and Sciences... just like Web Development 😉

-As such, this library encompasses everything that is necessary to the other packages of this workspace, that act as Nx plugins.
+As such, this library encompasses everything that is necessary to the other libraries of this workspace, that act as Nx plugins.

 This library was generated with [Nx](https://nx.dev).